Miss Spain 2011

 The Miss Spain 2011 was a beauty pageant held on November 27, 2011.
 It was the final competition held before the organisers filed for bankruptcy in 2013, and was not televised nationally.
 Pageant winner Andrea Huisgen had to self-finance her trip to the Miss Universe 2012 competition.

 Background

 There were 51 candidates competing for the national title.
 At the end of the competition, the winner would be selected to represent Spain at Miss Universe 2012, the first runner-up would enter Miss World 2012, and the second runner-up would be selected for Miss International 2012.
-The remaining finalists would be selected to participate in minor beauty pageants.
+The remaining finalists would be selected to participate in other beauty pageants.

 Winner

 Andrea Huisgen, who won the pageant in 2011, was nominated the representative of Spain at Miss Universe 2012, Aránzazu Estévez Godoy classified as one of the Top 15 Finalist at Miss World, and Ana Crespo qualified for Miss International.

 Huisgen, who hails from Barcelona, was elected as Miss Spain 2011 in a gala hosted in Seville, where she received the crown from 2010 winner, Paula Guilló from Teruel.
 At the time, Huisgen was 20 years old, was 1.80 meters tall, and had green eyes and blond hair.